Tallest Monkey In The World

 Mandrill infants are highly dependent on their mothers for care and protection.
 Mothers carry their infants for several months, providing them with essential nourishment through lactation.
 As the infants grow, they become more independent but still remain close to their mothers for protection and social interaction.

 Sexual maturity in mandrills is reached at around 4-5 years of age for females and around 5-6 years for males.
-However, access to mating opportunities is highly dependent on their rank within the troop's social hierarchy.
+That said, access to mating opportunities is highly dependent on their rank within the troop's social hierarchy.
 Dominant males often sire the majority of offspring, illustrating the significant influence of social status on reproductive success.

 Conservation Status: A Species Under Pressure